-There aren't any noticeable differences in cooking performance, ease of use and cleaning between those three types.
+There aren't any noticeable differences in cooking performance, ease of use and cleaning between these three types.

 You need to consider the position and layout of the elements and their size in relation to the pots and pans you usually use.

-Elements that are well-spaced so you can use multiple pots at once and don't have to reach over one element to get to another.
+- elements that are well-spaced so you can use multiple pots at once

 Rectangular models are generally more spaced out, but you can find square models that have good element layouts too.